isaacsnewaccount/GraphicsApp/README.md

 glfw 3.4.
 Other versions such as 3.3 may work.

-FreeType, testing version 2.13.2
+FreeType, testing version 2.10.0

-Tested on Ubuntu/Kubuntu 22.04
+Tested on Ubuntu/Kubuntu 22.04.
+Compilers tested for the main program and dependencies are g++ and gcc version 11.40 (Ubuntu 11.4.0-1ubuntu1~22.04).

 The dependencies are local to the project and statically linked for greater portability.